The Best Scooters for 9 and 10 Year Olds

-It has chrome handle bars with large rubber grips for superior traction and a hardy aluminium deck.
+It has chrome handlebars with large rubber grips for superior traction and a hardy aluminium deck.

-It has 200 x 50mm front and rear, pneumatic rubber tyres, supported on hardy aluminium core wheels (3 piece hubs) which offer great grip on all surfaces and will allow you to perform high impact manoevres.
+It has 200 x 50mm front and rear, pneumatic rubber tyres, supported on hardy aluminium core wheels (3 piece hubs) which offer great grip on all surfaces and will allow you to perform high impact manoeuvres.

 The scooter has been well tested and is at an excellent price point too.